AnimeKaizoku/SaitamaRobot/README.md

 If a module is in both `LOAD` and `NO_LOAD`, the module will not be loaded - `NO_LOAD` takes priority.

-   ### Creating your own modules.

-Creating a module has been simplified as much as possible - but do not hesitate to suggest further simplification.

-All that is needed is that your .py file is in the modules folder.

-To add commands, make sure to import the dispatcher via

-`from SaitamaRobot import dispatcher`.

-You can then add commands using the usual

-`dispatcher.add_handler()`.

-Assigning the `__help__` variable to a string describing this modules' available commands will allow the bot to load it and add the documentation for your module to the `/help` command.
-Setting the `__mod_name__` variable will also allow you to use a nicer, user-friendly name for a module.

-The `__migrate__()` function is used for migrating chats - when a chat is upgraded to a supergroup, the ID changes, so it is necessary to migrate it in the DB.

-The `__stats__()` function is for retrieving module statistics, eg number of users, number of chats.
-This is accessed through the `/stats` command, which is only available to the bot owner.

 ## Starting the bot.

 Once you've set up your database and your configuration is complete, simply run the bat file(if on windows) or run (Linux):